Solar smart meter

 What is a solar smart meter?

-A solar smart meter measures the amount of electricity that a household is both receiving from and exporting to the grid.
+However, a solar smart meter also measures the amount of electricity that a household is both receiving from and exporting to the grid.
 Unlike traditional electricity meters that can only measure electricity flowing in one direction (typically just from the grid to the property) a solar smart meter is bi-directional, meaning it can measure both the electricity sourced from the grid and the electricity sent back to the grid from the property.

 If you are unsure whether your meter will need to be upgraded during your solar installation, or you’d like to learn more about your solar metering options, it may be worth discussing this with your solar installer during the quoting process.